lsst-sitcom/sitcomtn-037/index.rst

 Numerous use cases were developed to capture the needed functionalities and assist in developing a common understanding of what is expected in each scenario.
 Each of the use cases follow a standardized `template <https://confluence.lsstcorp.org/display/LSSTCOM/On-the-fly+Analysis+Use-Case+Template>`_ which differs slightly from that which was used in the first FAFF charge.

-The remaining use-cases for FAFF2 can be found at the bottom of the page `on confluence <https://confluence.lsstcorp.org/display/LSSTCOM/Use-Cases>`_ and are referenced throughout the remainder of this report.
+The remaining use-cases for FAFF2 can be found on the FAFF use-cases page `on confluence <https://confluence.lsstcorp.org/display/LSSTCOM/Use-Cases>`_ and are referenced throughout the remainder of this report.

 .. _Deliverable 2: